 "I can shoot a bow and arrow too, Grandpa.
 I wish that I had been there to help King Robert and all the men," Graham said, sincere in his heart.

 "The Scottish army wasn’t as large, but they were fighting for a good reason, for their freedom.
 That alone can make a man mighty.
-Their horses were covered in blankets, and protection, the men wore helmets and carried shields and swords or spears.
+Their horses were covered in blankets, for protection, the men wore helmets and carried shields and swords or spears.
 The two armies fought.
 Many were killed or wounded.
 It was a sad sight that day.
 Bodies were stacked up high on top of each other.
 It was horrible."

 "Who won, Grandpa?
 Who won?"
 Graham asked.